MobileNativeFoundation/Store/README.md

 ### Overview

 A Store is responsible for managing a particular data request.
 When you create an implementation of a Store, you provide it with a `Fetcher`, a function that defines how data will be fetched over network.
 You can also define how your Store will cache data in-memory and on-disk, as well as how to parse it.
-Since Store returns your data as an `Observable`, threading is a breeze!
+Since Store returns your data as an `Flow`, threading is a breeze!
 Once a Store is built, it handles the logic around data flow, allowing your views to use the best data source and ensuring that the newest data is always available for later offline use.
-Stores can be customized to work with your own implementations or use our included middleware.

 Store leverages multiple request throttling to prevent excessive calls to the network and disk cache.
-By utilizing Store, you eliminate the possibility of flooding your network with the same request while adding two layers of caching (memory and disk).
+By utilizing Store, you eliminate the possibility of flooding your network with the same request while adding two layers of caching (memory and disk) as well as ability to add disk as a source of truth where you can modify the disk directly without going through Store (works best with databases that can provide observables sources like [Jetpack Room](https://developer.android.com/jetpack/androidx/releases/room), [SQLDelight](https://github.com/cashapp/sqldelight) or [Realm](https://realm.io/products/realm-database/).

 ### How to include in your project

 ###### Include gradle dependency

 ```
-implementation 'com.dropbox.android:store3:3.1.0'
+implementation 'com.dropbox.android:store:4.0.0-SNAPSHOT'
 ```

 ###### Set the source & target compatibilities to `1.8`
-Starting with Store 3.0, `retrolambda` is no longer used.
-Therefore to allow support for lambdas the Java `sourceCompatibility` and `targetCompatibility` need to be set to `1.8`

 ```
 android {